-5. US Code of Federal Regulations 2022 § 301.92-2.
+1. U.S. Code of Federal Regulations (CFR) 2022 § 301.92-2.
 Restricted, Regulated, and Associated Articles; Lists of Proven Hosts and Associated Plant Taxa.
 Title 7, Subtitle B, Chapter III, Part 301, Subpart X. Last amended May 2023.

-Issue: Global reforestation potential has a large and cost-effective mitigation potential when done right
+Issue 4: Global reforestation potential has a large and cost-effective mitigation potential when done right

-Forests and natural carbon sequestration are important climate change mitigation strategies (Canadell and Raupach 2008) with a biophysical mitigation potential of 5,380 MtCO2 per year on average until 2050 (IPCC 2019), yet forestry is a large industry and the causes of deforestation are mostly economically driven (FAO 2020 and Geist and Lambin 2001), which means the future of our forests are currently dependent on exponential financial growth versus ecosystem health.
+"Forests and natural carbon sequestration are important climate change mitigation strategies with a biophysical mitigation potential of 5,380 MtCO2 per year on average until 2050" (IPCC, 2019), yet "forestry is a large industry and the causes of deforestation are mostly economically driven" (Steinweig, 2016), which means the future of our forests are currently dependent on exponential financial growth versus ecosystem health.

 Forests are a critical part of the global carbon cycle, sequestering large amounts of carbon dioxide (CO2) from the atmosphere through photosynthesis and storing it in biomass and soil.
 The global amount of carbon stored in forests is estimated to be approximately 638 billion metric tons, equivalent to around 2,340 billion MtCO2.
 The amount of carbon stored in forests varies depending on several factors, including the species of trees, their age and size, the location of the forests, and the management practices used.
 Tropical rainforests are some of the most carbon-dense forests, with an estimated 170 metric tons of carbon per hectare, while temperate and boreal forests typically store less carbon per hectare.
-The causes of deforestation are mostly economically driven: expansion of commercial or subsistence agriculture, logging, fuelwood collection, or livestock grazing (Hosonuma et al., 2012).
+"The causes of deforestation are mostly economically driven: expansion of commercial or subsistence agriculture, logging, fuelwood collection, or livestock grazing" (WWF, 2018).

-On average, a mature tree can absorb around 22 kilograms of CO_2 per year, but this can vary widely depending on the tree species, its size, age, and environmental conditions such as temperature, light, and water availability.
+On average, a mature tree can absorb around 22 kilograms of CO2 per year, but this can vary widely depending on the tree species, size, age, and environmental conditions such as temperature, light, and water availability.
 Some studies have suggested that fast-growing tree species such as eucalyptus or hybrid poplar can absorb up to 48 kilograms of CO2 per year per tree, while slower-growing species such as oak or pine may absorb less, around 15 kilograms of CO2 per year.
-Generally, younger trees absorb more carbon than older trees, and trees in areas with higher rainfall and more sunlight tend to absorb more carbon than trees in drier areas.
+Generally, younger trees absorb more carbon than older trees, and trees in areas with higher rainfall and more sunlight tend to absorb more carbon than trees in drier areas (Collins, 2021).

-However, the mitigation potential of reversing the deterioration of nature is large.
-Every year, the ocean absorbs about 30% of human-made carbon emissions, and terrestrial ecosystems absorb slightly less.
+The mitigation potential of reversing the deterioration of nature is large.

+"Every year, the ocean absorbs about 30% of human-made carbon emissions, and terrestrial ecosystems absorb slightly less.
 The rest of our emissions enter the atmosphere.
-Over the years, this has caused the accumulation of approximately 300 Gt of excess carbon in the atmosphere.
-Our study finds an additional 0.9 billion hectares of forests could capture approximately 205 Gt carbon, that is, two-thirds of the total human-made carbon emissions currently in the atmosphere.
-To counteract the economic incentives, payments for ecosystem services (Wunder, 2007) are increasingly (Donofrio et al., 2019) provided to forest-conserving or forestrestoring landowners by international stakeholders-for example, through the governmental UN-REDD program (Gibbs et al., 2007) or the commercial voluntary carbon market (Donofrio et al., 2019).
+Over the years, this has caused the accumulation of approximately 300 Gt of excess carbon in the atmosphere."
+One "study finds an additional 0.9 billion hectares of forests could capture approximately 205 Gt carbon," that is, "two-thirds of the total human-made carbon emissions currently in the atmosphere" (Bastin et al., 2019).

+"To counteract the economic incentives, payments for ecosystem services (Wunder, 2007) are increasingly provided (Donofrio et al., 2019) to forest-conserving or forest-restoring landowners by international stakeholders-for example, through the governmental UN-REDD program (Gibbs et al., 2007) or the commercial voluntary carbon market (Donofrio et al., 2019; Santamaria et al., 2020).
 Money from carbon offsets can provide vital financial support for projects seeking to protect and restore some of the most beautiful and threatened ecosystems around the world.
 Given that nature-based solutions can make a significant contribution to the climate mitigation needed to stabilize global heating, a functioning finance channel will be important for climate change progress, particularly for developing countries.
 However, so far only 2% of all global climate finance has been invested in nature-based solutions.